 3. Bevel cut

 Bevel cuts are angled cuts made relative to the edge of the board.
-You can attempt to make them with hand tools, but they are very difficult to make and, even more important, to make accurately.
+You can attempt to make them with hand tools, but they are more difficult to use.
 To make a good beveled cut, it’s recommended that you use a power tool.
 Like the miter cut, most beveled cuts are made at 45 degrees.
-Those are not only the most attractive, but the strongest.
+They are not only the most attractive but also the strongest.

-Bevel cuts are used in installing trim and molding when you need to take it around a corner, either by making a negative angle cut or flipping what you’re cutting so that what will face out from the wall is on the bottom.
-You also use beveled cuts to install stripping for weather or to make geometric shapes.
+Bevel cuts are used in installing trim and molding when you need to take it around a corner.
+You can also use beveled cuts to install stripping for weather or to make geometric shapes.

 4. Compound cut

 The most complicated angled cut combines both miter and bevel cuts.
-You are cutting it at an angle across the grain while also cutting it at an angle relative to the wood’s edge.
+You are cutting it at an angle across the grain and at an angle relative to the wood’s edge.
 It’s an intimidating cut to make, and when someone gets frustrated installing trim, it is most often in trying to get a compound angle cut just right.